Climate confab heads into final week, warming goal uncertain

 The U.N.’s top climate official appealed for constructive diplomacy to match the high-flying rhetoric heard during the opening days of the talks.

 “Let me remind negotiators that people and planet are relying on this process to deliver,” U.N.
 Climate Secretary Simon Stiell said.
-“Leaders asked for action.”

-“Let’s use our remaining time in Egypt to build the bridges needed to make progress,” Stiell added, citing the goals of limiting global temperature rise to 1.5 Celsius (2.7 Fahrenheit) as agreed in the Paris climate accord, adapting to climate change, and providing financial aid to vulnerable nations trying to cope with its impacts.
+“Let’s use our remaining time in Egypt to build the bridges needed to make progress,” he added, citing the goals of limiting global temperature rise to 1.5 Celsius (2.7 Fahrenheit) as agreed in the Paris climate accord, adapting to climate change, and providing financial aid to vulnerable nations trying to cope with its impacts.

-Alden Meyer, long-time observer of U.N. climate meetings with the environmental think tank E3G, said it was perhaps unsurprising that diplomats have so far not achieved any breakthroughs at the meeting.
+What happens at the G-20 in Bali, as well as the Xi-Biden meetings, will be crucial to what happens at the climate summit.
+If the G-20 makes progress on climate, it will be easier in Egypt, but if they backslide, especially on the 1.5 goal, it will undermine the climate summit, said Alden Meyer, a long-time observer of U.N. climate meetings with the environmental think tank E3G.

+“What the two presidents decide in Bali will play directly into the endgame here in Sharm El-Sheikh,” he said.

 “The negotiators’ job is to not make any concessions until ministers come,” he said.

-But some delegates were already talking about the possibility of a walkout by developing nations unless key demands for more aid to poor countries are met during the talks.
+Some delegates were already talking about the possibility of a walkout by developing nations unless key demands for more aid to poor countries are met during the talks.

 A key theme at the COP27 meeting is a call for wealthy industrialized nations that benefited most from industrial activities that contributed to global warming to do more to help poor countries who have contributed little to global emissions.
 Their demands include compensation for loss and damage from extreme floods, storms and other effects of climate change suffered by developing countries.